-No. They are not the same.
-It is almost always better to have an individual disability insurance policy rather than a group long term disability insurance policy.
+There are many differences between group and individual disability insurance coverage.
+It is almost always better to have an individual policy.
 For these reasons, you should purchase an individual policy over a group policy:

-What’s the Difference Between Individual and Group Disability?
+What’s the Difference Between Individual and Group Disability Insurance?

-A major difference between individual and group disability insurance policies is that individual policies are underwritten with respect to the individual purchasing insurance coverage, while group policies are not individually underwritten.
+A major difference is that individual policies are underwritten with respect to the individual purchasing insurance coverage, while group policies are not individually underwritten.
 Instead, group policies are issued by disability insurance companies based on certain underwriting assumptions related to the general health of a group of people.

 Individual policies are typically procured and paid for by the policyholder independently of their employer.
 Conversely, group insurance is commonly provided by an employer or union, with premiums usually paid, either fully or partially, by the employer.
 There may be situations where an employer procures and covers the premiums for a personal policy on behalf of an employee.
 Alternatively, an individual might independently secure group long-term disability (LTD) coverage by becoming a member of a group that offers such coverage to its members.